-5. Procurement Flexibility
+5. 5.
+Procurement FlexibilityScale / Type

 The Final Order requires flexibility in the award of renewable energy contracts.
-As stated in the Final Order, "The Procurement Plan must allow for PREPA to choose to select resources for PPOAs in excess of the 1,000 MW minimum (solar PV or energy- equivalent other renewable) or 500 MW minimum (battery energy storage, 4-hour duration equivalent) for either or both renewable energy and battery storage capacity if cost-effective economically and if installation feasibility allows.
+As stated in the Final Order, "The[t]he Procurement Plan must allow for PREPA to choose to select resources for PPOAs in excess of the 1,000 MW minimum (solar PV or energy- equivalent other renewable) or 500 MW minimum (battery energy storage, 4-hour duration equivalent) for either or both renewable energy and battery storage capacity if cost-effective economically and if installation feasibility allows.
 The Procurement Plan may contemplate contracting a lower quantity of resources than the minimum solicitation amount, depending on the responses received."

-PREPA will strive to contract for the minimum quantities of renewable and BESS resources identified in the Final Order, and if circumstances warrant, will present opportunities to the Governing Board and the Energy Bureau, in accordance with Regulation 8815, to exceed the specified minimum quantities.
-Further, if PREPA's transmission studies indicate that significant system upgrades are required to support the Tranche 1 and 2 RFPs, these costs and upgrades will be communicated to the Energy Bureau.
+PREPA will strive to contract for the minimum quantities of renewable and BESSenergy storage resources identified in the Final Order, and if circumstances warrant, will present opportunities to theits Governing Board and the Energy Bureau, in accordance with Regulation 8815, to exceed the specified minimum quantities.
+Further, if PREPA's-transmission studies indicate that significant system upgrades are required to support the Tranche 1 and 2 RFPs, PREPA will communicate these costs and upgrades will be communicated to the Energy Bureau.

-6. Planned Installation Timeline
+6. 6.
+Planned Installation Implementation Timeline

-As the Energy Bureau has directed and as described in Section 3.2a, PREPA will be seeking project proposals that can reach commercial operation within twenty-four (24) months of the Contract's execution date.
-PREPA may consider proposals with commercial operation commencement dates not to exceed thirty (30) months from Contract signing, but such proposals will be disfavored; shorter development times will be given a higher score in the RFP evaluation process.
+As the Energy Bureau has directed and as described in Section 3.2a, PREPA will be seekingproject3.3 (Specific RFP Requirements), each RFP Tranche will solicit energy resource proposals that can reach commercial operation within twenty-four (24) months of the Contract's execution date\ each Contract.
+PREPA may consider proposals with commercial operation commencement dates not to exceed thirty (30) months from Contract signing the Closing Date, but such proposals will be disfavored; shorter development times will be given a higher score in the RFP evaluation process.

-7. RFP Schedule
+7.7.RFP Schedule

-As described in Section 1.5, PREPA is developing, with the Energy Bureau's guidance and approval, a series of RFPs to comply with the Modified Action Plan for renewable generation resources and BESS to achieve compliance with the RPS.
+As described in Section 1.51.3 (Procurement Process), PREPA is developinghas developed, with the Energy Bureau's guidance and approval, a series of RFPsProcurement Plan to comply with the Modified Action Plan for renewable generation and energy storage resources and BESS to achieve compliance with the RPS.
 In accordance with Energy Bureau directives, PREPA plans to issue a series of RFPs (RFP Tranches) for the provision of renewable energy in support of attainment of Act 82's RPS goals, and for the provision of battery energy storage capacity in quantities needed to meet PREPA's peak load requirements and to satisfy requirements for the integration of renewable energy generation.

-The RFP for Tranche 1 will be issued as early as possible in 2021.
+The RFP for PREPA issued the Tranche 1 will be issued as early as possible in 2021.
+RFP on February 22, 2021.
+It expects to issue Tranche 2 on June 30, 2021.
 The expected timeline of the release of subsequent RFPs will be six (6) month intervals to be issued in sequence (i.e., every six (6) months, over the next three (3) years for a total of six (6) tranches of RFP releases).
 The procurement of resources may be front-loaded within the five-year period in order to allow time for construction, interconnections, and commissioning within the five-year Action Plan.

-8. Adjustments to Procurement Plan to Reflect Distributed Generation (DG)
+8.8.
+Adjustments to Procurement Plan to Reflect for Distributed Generation (DG)